 Embedding health and wellness insurance schemes in every organization…

-Solving employees’ behavioural health challenges effectively
+Solving today’s behavioural health challenges faster and effectively

 With remote working fast becoming the norm, depression, anxiety, and other health issues are increasing fast due to lack of social contact, according to multiple expert studies.
 Empathetic and adaptive leaders who prioritize behavioural health as part of their talent strategy will be the ones who attract and retain the very best specialists and skilled workers.

 Behavioural health: The financial costs of social isolation

 A Gartner CFO study reveals that 74% of those surveyed intend to shift some or all of their employees to remote work permanently.
 JP Morgan, Linklaters, Google, and LinkedIn are just a few high-profile global companies that have already done so.
 Yet while many organizations have the technology to move people to remote working, only a few have thought through the consequences on people’s health and wellness.

 - 75% of people said they felt more socially isolated

 - 67% reported higher stress